Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 T. Sydenham.
 Schedula monitoria de novae febris ingressu.
 Londini, 1686; p.
 25–28.

-encyclopedic Dictionary in psychology and pedagogy.
+Encyclopedic Dictionary in psychology and pedagogy.
 2013.

-1. Isolated chorea - with the exclusion of other causes (including PANDAS *).
+1. Isolated chorea - with the exclusion of other causes (including PANDAS*).

-2. Late carditis - extended in time (more than 2 months) development of clinical and instrumental symptoms valvulitis - with the exclusion of other causes.
+2. Late carditis - development of clinical and instrumental symptoms valvulitis - if other causes are excluded.

 General information